Commission members

 Member of the Accounts Commission for a term of office until October 2026

-Nichola Brown brings extensive experience in partnership working across statutory and community and voluntary organisations, having worked in public health in Glasgow city for over twenty years.
+Nichola Brown brings extensive experience in partnership working across statutory, community and voluntary organisations, having worked in public health in Glasgow for over twenty years.
 With a strong commitment to social justice and reducing inequalities, Nichola has led and managed the implementation of a complex portfolio of work programmes to improve population health, translating national and city strategies into the local context.
 This is underpinned by her background in community development.
-From a personal perspective, Nichola brings experience and understanding of the challenges associated with navigating services and systems as a parent carer of a young man with a severe learning disability.
-Nichola is also founder and Chairperson, in a voluntary capacity, of PlayPeace, a small charity in North Lanarkshire which provides play sessions and outings to support families of children with additional needs during school holiday periods.
+Nichola brings experience and understanding of the challenges associated with navigating services and systems as a parent carer of a young man with a severe learning disability.
+Nichola is founder and Chairperson, in a voluntary capacity, of PlayPeace, a small charity in North Lanarkshire which provides play sessions and outings to support families of children with additional needs during school holidays.

 Jennifer Henderson